-You can also specify which objects can be deserialized in an MDB by configuring the activation properties.
-The deserializationWhiteList property is used to define the list of classes or packages that are allowed to be deserialized.
-The deserializationBlackList property is used to define the list of classes or packages that are not allowed to be deserialized.
+You can also specify which objects can be descrialized in an MDB by configuring the activation properties.
+The descrializationWhiteList property is used to define the list of classes or packages that are allowed to be descrialized.
+The descrializationBlackList property is used to define the list of classes or packages that are not allowed to be descrialized.
 For more information about activation properties, see Configuring MDBs Using a Deployment Descriptor in Developing EJB Applications for JBoss EAP.